-The rook control programme operates during September and October each year, and there is information for farmers on rooks and contacts for HBRC staff.
+The rook control programme operates during September and October each year, and there is information for farmers on rooks and contacts for the Regional Council staff.

 Rooks are declared a pest under the Hawke's Bay Regional Pest Management Strategy.
 They are the most destructive introduced birds known to our farming sector, due to the sheer numbers of birds in congregations that may range into the thousands.
 These birds can strip crops in a matter of days, and flocks of rooks foraging in paddocks for grass grub and worms damage paddocks.

 During their breeding season, they build rookeries near houses or woolsheds and the noise from the rooks is intense and very unwelcome to any household.

 Rooks are a large bird approximately 50 cm in length (adult) with a glossy black plumage with a slightly purple tint and have a distinct harsh call “kaah” or “caw”.
 On the rooks forehead and throat area is a grayish/white piece of scaly skin, which extends from the base of the bill to the nostrils, which develops when the bird is at least one year old.

 Rooks breed between September and mid October, when the male and female share the incubation duties.
 Between 2 to 6 eggs are laid.
 During the breeding season only one established rookery is used and the same group of birds use the same rookery every year.
 From February to late August, individual groups form large mobs that move around the region looking for food and use a series of different roosting sites.

 the Regional Council has set a Rook Eradication Zone with the objective of eradicating rooks north of State Highway 5.
 Control in this area is principally by helicopter and bait is applied by hand directly to each nest by an operator slung underneath.